 (iii) During the business suspension period, the enterprise shall fully pay the unpaid taxes, social insurance, health insurance, unemployment insurance premiums; continue paying debts and fulfilling contracts with clients and employees, unless otherwise agreed upon by the enterprise, creditors, clients and employees.

-(i) An enterprise shall be dissolved in the following cases:
+3. Dissolution of enterprise (i) An enterprise shall be dissolved in the following cases:

 a) At the expiry of the operating period, there is no decision on extension;